Overview

 Eiffel Tower

 The iconic iron lattice tower, standing at 324 meters, is Paris's most famous landmark and a symbol of France.
+Designed by Gustave Eiffel for the 1889 World's Fair, it was initially criticized by some Parisian artists and intellectuals but has since become a global cultural icon.

 Louvre Museum